Witnesses for Fixpoint Games on Lattices: Preliminaries

 From \cite{HMLGalois} it follows that $\alpha$ preserves least fixpoints of $\lo$, $\be$ ($\alpha(\mu \lo) = \mu \be$) whenever $\alpha\circ\lo = \be\circ \operatorname{\alpha}$.
 This condition also implies that $\alpha$ preserves all stages of the Kleene iteration over the ordinals, i.e., $\alpha(\lo^i(\bot)) = \be^i(\bot)$ for all $i\in \mathsf{Ord}$.

 \begin{example}[Bisimilarity \& Hennessy-Milner Logic] As a running example we consider standard bisimilarity \cite{s:bisimulation-coinduction}.
 Here we follow \cite{HMLGalois} (using arbitrary relations instead of only equivalence relations) and work -- for simplicity -- with unlabelled transition systems, i.e., pairs $(X, \to)$ consisting of a state space $X$ and a transition relation $\to\ \subseteq\,X \times X$.
-We write $\mathit{succ}(x) = \{x'\in X\mid x\to x'\}$ and assume finite branching, i.e., $\mathit{succ}(x)$ is finite for all $x\in X$. \todo{(K: 'assume finite branching' is gramatically correct?
-Else: and assume $\mathit{succ}(x)$ is finite for all $x\in X$, i.e., the transition system is finite branching.)}
+We write $\mathit{succ}(x) = \{x'\in X\mid x\to x'\}$ and assume finite branching, i.e., $\mathit{succ}(x)$ is finite for all $x\in X$.

 We define lattices $\lt{L} = (\mathcal{P} (\mathcal{P}(X)),\subseteq)$, $\lt{B} = (\mathit{Rel}(X),\supseteq)$, where $\mathit{Rel}(X)$ is the set of all relations $R\subseteq X\times X$.
 The Galois connection is: